1Password Review 2025: Is It Safe + Worth the Price?

 • Knowledge base.

-There is no phone support available.
+There is no phone support.
 However, this is pretty common when it comes to password managers, as Dashlane and NordPass also do not offer any support over the phone.

 The email representatives from 1Password replied to my email within 3 hours, which is very prompt.
-The response was quite comprehensive and I valued the opportunity to respond directly to the support rep for any further inquiries.
-Upon doing so, I got a helpful reply in approximately 2 hours.
-In addition to that, the support representative sent a cordial email to finish our discussion after they had successfully addressed my problem.
+The response was quite comprehensive, and when I replied, I got a helpful reply back in approximately 2 hours.
+In addition, the support representative sent a cordial email to finish our discussion after they had successfully addressed my problem.

 1Password Customer Support — Swift & Helpful Service

-The 1Password forum is quite active — I asked the same question I sent to the representative, and my question was answered in just over 2 hours.
+The 1Password forum is quite active — I asked a question, and it was answered in just over 2 hours.
 When I used the company’s Twitter account to ask the same question, it was answered in 4 hours.

 Based on my experience, the forum is the best place to get support.
 That said, all customer support options were able to thoroughly answer my questions in a timely manner.